scripting/feedlandSupport/docs/feedinfopage.md

 You can view the contents of a feed either as a timeline (or river) or using a traditional mailbox view.

+These links are also available in the Views menu at the top of each page.

 ### When added

 <i>When added</i> says when the feed was first added to the FeedLand database, and by whom.